U.S. authorities look for militant links to shooters in California mass slaying

 The couple entered the United States in July 2014 after a trip that included Pakistan, Bowdich said.
 Farook also visited Saudi Arabia for nine days in the summer of 2014, the kingdom's embassy in Washington said.

-The director of the Islamic Center of Riverside, a mosque Farook attended regularly for two years until 2014, described him as a devout Muslim who made the pilgrimage to Mecca in Saudi Arabia a few years ago and celebrated his wedding reception at the mosque.
+The director of the Islamic Center of Riverside, a mosque Farook attended regularly for two years, described him as a devout Muslim who made the pilgrimage to Mecca in Saudi Arabia a few years ago and celebrated his wedding reception at the mosque.

 "His degree of faith is very high," the director, Mustafa Kuko, told Reuters.
 "He was a very quiet person, peaceful, never had an argument with anyone or a dispute."

-Kuko said Farook attended morning and evening prayers from 2012 to 2014, when he stopped coming abruptly.
+Kuko said Farook attended morning and evening prayers from 2012 to 2014, when he abruptly stopped coming.

 Farook, who according to Burguan had no criminal record, worked as an inspector for San Bernardino County Department of Environmental Health, the agency throwing the holiday party that came under attack.